 Dream11, Other Gaming Companies To Sue Government By Next Week | Profit Exclusive

-The firms are said to be discussing whether to file individual petitions or to proceed as a federation.
+The firms are in discussions among themselves and with their lawyers regarding whether to file individual petitions or to proceed as a federation.

 These companies are said to be considering legal action via a writ petition that is expected to be filed with the Karnataka High Court as early as next week, a person directly aware of the matter told NDTV Profit on the condition of anonymity.